• Skip to primary navigation

 Process removes moisture & concentrates natural oils.

-Convenience: Unlike fresh zest, can be stored longer.
+Convenience: Unlike fresh zest, can be stored longer - see dried thyme vs ground thyme comparison for similar storage differences.

 Pantry staple for home cooks & chefs.